Vaccine News Roundup

 And now, some quick links:

-That’s if for this week.
-As always, if you see some vaccine-related news that we should know about, feel free to contact us or put it in the comments.
+That is all for this week.
+If you see vaccine-related news that we should share, feel free to leave a comment, or contact us.